 Cranbourne Gardens contains one of Victoria’s most precious areas of native bushland.
 At its heart is the stunning Australian Garden, which showcases the diversity of Australian flora.

 Lady AB and I spend about 3 hours exploring the whole grounds as there are lots of opportunities for learning and play.
 I recommend you start from the Visitor Centre and work your way in an anti-clockwise direction.

 The Red Sand Garden is an absolutely spectacular way to enter the garden.
 There’s no public access to that garden but it does provide some amazing photo opportunities.

-Next to it is the Rockpool Waterway, which provides free water play with a rushing stream set against a dramatic steel Escarpment Wall Sculpture.
+Next to it is the Rockpool Waterway, which provides free water play (when there’s enough water) with a rushing stream set against a dramatic steel Escarpment Wall Sculpture.

 The water is about ankle deep so you don’t necessarily need bathers and you have to wade between the flags.
 Note the surface is uneven as the ground has raised blocks to create stepping stones, so it is not suitable for toddlers except with an adult’s help.